Removing the drain hole in your bathtub is a great way to keep your bathtub and drain fittings in top condition.

 2. Sturdy Drain Extractor Or Drain Key

-If the tool mentioned above doesn’t remove the flange, use a sturdy tub drain extractor a drain key.
+If the tool mentioned above doesn’t remove the flange, use a sturdy tub drain extractor and a drain key.
 These tools use reverse-thread systems and wings to cling onto the flange for easy removal.
 After the tool latches onto the flange’s interior, you can twist it and open it with a wrench.

 3. Screwdriver